Neural Nets and Symbolic Reasoning

 a representational framework has many advantages

 over other approaches.
-Firstly, the highdimensionality of
+Firstly, the highdimensionality

 the space provides a detailed description of the